 This video shows how to use the scanners and the process for selecting trades.

-Basic StockRover Scan for Cup and Handles or Triangle Patterns
+Basic StockRover Scan for Cup and Handles or Continuation Patterns

 If we run a scan for stocks in strong uptrends, we can then look through that list for cup and handle and triangle/contraction patterns.